 Discover what you can do to stay healthy throughout your life and learn about risk factors for falls and identify simple changes to maintain your independence.
 Join us and participate in a few exercises to keep any body strong.

 Presentation #3: Have that talk about mental health

 Mental health is an important topic that affects our community.
 Ottawa Public Health has developed a variety of accessible resources to address this topic.
 Come and learn more!

 To promote the inclusion of all participants, the following disability related supports are in place for the event:

-- Personal Attendants will be on site for the entire event; and
+- Personal Attendants will be on site for the entire event

 Please indicate any additional disability-related accommodation needs at the time of registration.

-Para Transpo customers may pre-book transportation beginning at noon on Tuesday May 30 for this event.
+Para Transpo customers may pre-book transportation to AccessAbility Day beginning at noon on Tuesday May 29.

 The City of Ottawa is a scent-sensitive environment.
 We ask those who will be attending the event please refrain from using or wearing scented product.